 Look at the natural scene and your subject, and highlight that subject by framing the shot with architecture or other people or the environment.

-Don’t take everything at eye-level.
+Don’t take every photo at eye-level.
 Change the angle, stoop, bend, get closer.
 It may look funny to the outsider, but I think I get the best shots when I try to change how I look at a scene.
 The product speaks for itself really.

 Besides, you’re there to show your experience.
 Take a shot that shows you were really there.